Türkçe

 Program Outcomes

-1- To have advanced theoretical and applied knowledge and competence in the field of Political Science and International Relations.
+1- To have advanced theoretical and practical knowledge and equipment in the field of Political Science and International Relations.

-2- To be able to benefit from other disciplines (law, economics, sociology, psychology, history, etc.) forming basis of Political Science and International Relations and to have basic knowledge about these disciplines.
+2- To be able to benefit from other disciplines (law, economics, sociology, psychology, history, etc.) that form the basis of Political Science and International Relations and to develop the ability to work interdisciplinary.

-3- To be able to interpret the relations between factors like structures, actors, institutions and culture in domestic and international politics with a critical and analytical viewpoint.
+4- To have the ability to interpret the relationships between factors such as structures, actors, institutions and culture in local, regional and international politics from an analytical and critical perspective and to produce solutions to problems.

-7- To be able to do career planning according to personal traits, abilities and tendencies and to acquire the responsibility and knowledge to obtain them by determining the specialized knowledge and equipment that should be acquired in this frame.
+6- To be able to make career planning according to personal characteristics, abilities and tendencies and to determine the specialized knowledge and skills to be acquired within this framework and to gain the responsibility and awareness of acquiring them.

-18- To have sensitivity in the issues of environment, universal values and heritage and reflect this in professional activities and decisions.
+10- To have social sensitivity; to have sensitivity about human rights, universal values and heritage, environmental protection and to reflect this to professional activities and decisions.

 Exam Regulations & Assesment & Grading